Frequently Asked Questions

 Please bring a list of any medications you are taking and the medications themselves, as well as your insurance card and a form of identification.
 We ask that you limit your total belongings to what will fit in one medium suitcase.
 Items not approved will be sent home.
 Please bring appropriate, comfortable clothing.
 Upon admission, a staff member will respectfully search your belongings and any items deemed inappropriate will be removed and either sent home or kept by staff.
 Click here for a complete list.

-Please bring your health insurance and prescription card, a valid form of identification (driver’s license), contact information for your current providers and a credit card for medication, copays and personal items.
+Please bring your medications, health insurance and prescription card, a valid form of identification (driver’s license), contact information for your current providers and a credit card for medication, copays and personal items.
 Click here for a complete list.

 What should I bring with me if I am admitted to the Partial Hospitalization Program?